frees-io/freestyle/docs/src/main/tut/interpreters.md

 type KVStoreState[A] = State[Map[String, Any], A]

 implicit def kvStoreInterpreter: KVStore.Interpreter[KVStoreState] {

    def putImpl[A](key: String, value: A): KVStoreState[Unit] =
      State.modify(_.updated(key, value))

    def getImpl[A](key: String): KVStoreState[A] =
      State.inspect(_.get(key).map(_.asInstanceOf[A]))

    def deleteImpl(key: String): KVStoreState[Unit] =
      State.modify(_ - key)
 }
 ```

 As you may have noticed in Freestyle instead of implementing a Natural transformation from your Algebra to a target `M[_]` we
-instead implement methods that closely resemble each one of the smart constructors easing the transition for traditional interface/impl to decouple algebras that can be interpreted by natural transformations.
+instead implement methods that closely resemble each one of the smart constructors in our @free algebras.
+This is not an imposition but rather a comvinience as the resulting instances are still Natural Transformations.

-`KVStore.Interpreter[M[_]]` it's actually already a Natural transformation of type `KVStore.T ~> KVStoreState` in which on its
+In the example above `KVStore.Interpreter[M[_]]` it's actually already a Natural transformation of type `KVStore.T ~> KVStoreState` in which on its
 `apply` function automatically delegates each step to the abstract method that you are implementing as part of the Interpreter.

 Alternatively if you would rather implement a natural transformation by hand you can still do that by choosing not to implement